She Said She Said: Background and inspiration

-In late August 1965, Brian Epstein had rented a house at 2850 Benedict Canyon Drive in Beverly Hills, California for the Beatles' six-day respite from their US tour.
+In late August 1965, Brian Epstein had rented a house at 2850 Benedict Canyon Drive in Beverly Hills, California, for the Beatles' six-day respite from their US tour.
 The large Spanish-style house was hidden within the side of a mountain.
 Soon their address became widely known and the area was besieged by fans, who blocked roads and tried to scale the steep canyon while others rented helicopters to spy from overhead.
 The police department detailed a tactical squad of officers to protect the band and the house.
 The Beatles found it impossible to leave and instead invited guests, including actress Eleanor Bron (their co-star in the film Help!) and folk singer Joan Baez.
 On 24 August, they hosted Roger McGuinn and David Crosby of the Byrds and actor Peter Fonda.

-Having first taken LSD (or "acid") in March that year, John Lennon and George Harrison were determined that Paul McCartney and Ringo Starr should join them on their next experience of the drug.
+Having first taken LSD ("acid") in March that year, John Lennon and George Harrison were determined that Paul McCartney and Ringo Starr should join them on their next experience of the drug.
 Harrison later said that the heightened perception induced by LSD had been so powerful that he and Lennon had not been able to "relate" to McCartney and Starr since then, adding: "Not just on the one level – we couldn't relate to them on any level, because acid had changed us so much."
 At the party, the issue of taking LSD thereby became important to maintain band unity.
 While Starr agreed to try the drug, McCartney refused to partake.

 Fonda wrote for Rolling Stone magazine:

 As the group passed time in the large sunken tub in the bathroom, Fonda brought up his nearly fatal self-inflicted childhood gunshot accident, writing later that he was trying to comfort Harrison, who was overcome by fear that he might be dying.
 Fonda said that he knew what it was like to be dead, since he had technically died in the operating theatre.
 Lennon urged him to drop the subject, saying "Who put all that shit in your head?" and "You're making me feel like I've never been born."
 Harrison recalls in The Beatles Anthology: "[Fonda] was showing us his bullet wound.
 He was very uncool."
 Lennon explained in a 1980 interview:

 Lennon eventually asked Fonda to leave the party.
 After this, the gathering settled down as Lennon, Harrison, McGuinn and Crosby sat in the large bathtub discussing their shared interest in Indian classical music.
 Crosby demonstrated raga scales on an acoustic guitar and recommended that Harrison investigate the recordings of Indian sitarist Ravi Shankar.
 Peter Brown, Epstein's assistant, later wrote that, in addition to inspiring Lennon's 1966 song "She Said She Said", the band members' "LSD experiment" in August 1965 "marked the unheralded beginning of a new era for the Beatles".
 Author George Case, writing in his book Out of Our Heads, describes the Beatles' subsequent album, Rubber Soul, and its 1966 follow-up, Revolver, as "the authentic beginning of the psychedelic era".